 Heroes of the West.
 This mod has superior gun models, animations, and sounds compared to AAA shooters.

-It was a close call, but Day of Infamy takes our #16 spot, surpassing another excellent WWII shooter listed on the previous page.
+It was a close call, but Day of Infamy takes this spot, surpassing another excellent WWII shooter listed on the previous page.
 While Rising Storm/Red Orchestra 2 has a better, more realistic damage system allowing for things like crippling, as well as incredible tank gameplay for a shooter game as well as anti-tank weapons, the reason Day of Infamy pulls ahead is because of its multitude of game modes.

 Day of Infamy is infantry combat only but has a multitude of PvP and co-op game modes, inherited from Insurgency for which Day of Infamy was originally a mod for.
 So it can be said that Day of Infamy is a WWII version of Insurgency.
 We feel the mix of PvP and Co-op game modes improves longevity over Rising Storm/Red Orchestra 2’s PvP only game modes, none of which are unique; the most played one being Territory which is very much like Conquest in Battlefield, and Day of Infamy has an identical mode.
 This game features class-based gameplay like many other war themed shooters, and it limits the amount of players per class (with each class limiting your weapon choice) in order to force a balanced, more realistic team.
 This is good practice since without this, players are free to all choose one class and result in an unbalanced team that will not advance anywhere.
 Having teams of all snipers in Battlefield for example is painfully common.